johnthecat/babel-plugin-jsdoc-runtime-typecheck/README.md

             {
                 //useDirective: 'typecheck' - this is default
                 //useDirective: false - if you want to check all functions with jsDoc (useful for new projects)
-                useDirective: 'makeMeHappy' - your custom directive,
+                useDirective: 'makeMeHappy' - your custom directive
             }
         ]
     ]